aggrawal-ankur/gitbook/content/docs/low-level-architecture/orientation/basic-intro.md

 ## Memory (RAM)

-Imagine a room of personal-lockers inside of a bank.
-Every locker is the same.
+Imagine a room of personal-lockers inside a bank.
+Every locker has the same size, color, capacity, access mechanism and all the lockers are managed by an addressing system, which uniquely identifies them.

-1. Same size and color,
-2. Same capacity,
-3. Same access mechanism, and
-4. An addressing system to uniquely identify them.

 A locker can contain anything, but what identifies them commonly is **valuables**.
 A person can keep gold or silver items while another person can keep the photos of their family.
 Items are different but both of them identifies as a _valuable_.

-Similarly, memory is a huge collection of boxes, which have common properties, like:

-1. They are fixed in capacity, 1 byte (or 8-bits).
+Similarly, computer memory is a huge collection of boxes, where each box has the same capacity of 1 byte (or 8-bits) and all the boxes are uniquely identified by **memory addresses**.
-2. Each box is identified by a unique number, called **memory address**.

 Just as a locker itself can't identify its contents, everything is just a valuable, the same is with memory.

-* Everything is raw bytes.
+* Everything is just raw bytes.
 What defines a byte as an integer, a decimal, an emoji, an alphabet is the interpretation of that byte (or a group of bytes).
 * Previously, we have read that **context** and **interpretation** is what that rules assembly.
 We can see it in practice here.
 * A byte can be interpreted as digit, as an alphabet.
 When those same bytes are grouped, and interpreted, their meaning changes.
 * Context decides the kind of interpretation required in order to get the right meaning out of those bytes.
+That's how the "illusion of data types" is created.

+**Note: The illusion of data types is quite dense and uncovering it is not as simple as it looks.
+Throughout  this journey, we will understand it and uncover it.
+Remember not to hurry**

 ## Central Processing Unit